jftuga/sns_publish/README.md

 # usage:
 ```
 You must supply a subject, message and a topic ARN.
-Your default AWS credentials must have permissions to publish messages to the given topic.
+Your default AWS credentials must have permission to publish messages to the given topic.

 Usage: sns_publish -s SUBJECT -m MESSAGE -t TOPIC-ARN
 ```